AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Notes on Nonequilibrium Quantum Fields  (Draft)

 ## Abstract
 Sources, with short notes, concerning nonequilibrium quantum fields are provided following foundational materials in equilibrium statistical mechanics.
-The philosophy of Euclidean field theory is assumed: Flucutations of either quantum or thermal (statistical) physical orgin are viewed as formally equivalent (there are no obstructions to continuation to imaginary time $t \rightarrow \tau = i t$).
+The philosophy of Euclidean field theory is assumed: Flucutations of either quantum or thermal (statistical) orgin formally equivalent for the purposes here (there are no obstructions to continuation to imaginary time $t \rightarrow \tau = i t$).
 Physical applications include fields at finite temperature; e.g., Bose-Einstein condensation, relativistic heavy ion collisions, and cosmology of the early universe.

 **To be continued ...**